Are you going to take Social Security?

 HOWEVER, we now explain to clients (and this is not advice you should take until you have spoken with an advisor), that if you aren’t going to need Social Security to survive—let’s say you have ample other financial resources—then you should consider applying as early as possible.

-I cover this topic in more detail in our 9 Social Security Facts Guide, but one of the reasons you might consider taking Social Security as early as possible, is that substantial changes to the program may be on the way.
+One of the reasons you might consider taking Social Security as early as possible, is that substantial changes to the program may be on the way.

 Changes that could be implemented without warning.